Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 #### Attribute Resource - Details

-An _attribute_ resource consists of either a single one dimensional array in the case of numeric fields (including the object-id field) or two one dimensional arrays that sequentially follow each other in the case of variable length string fields.
+A numeric attribute resource is a singe, one dimensional array.
+A string attribute resource is two, sequential, one dimensional arrays.

-The structure of each _attribute_ resource is declared upfront in the scene layer resource thru the _attributeStorageInfo_ object.
-The client application (as stated above in the typical usage pattern) is expected to read the _attributeStorageInfo_ metadata to get the header information, the ordering of the stored records (arrays) as well as their value types before consuming the binary attribute resource.
+The structure of each attribute resource is declared upfront in the scene layer resource through the Attribute Storage Info.
+The client is reads the Attribute Storage Info metadata to get the header information, the order, and the value types before consuming the binary attribute resource.

 Lets take a look at a sample scene service layer and its field types ([see Figure 14](images/figure-14.png)).
 This layer has 6 fields named 'OID', 'Shape', 'NEAR_FID', 'NEAR_DIST', 'Name' and 'Building_ID'.